FlorentFischer/TradingPortfolioProtection/Jupyter_Notebook/README.md

-This link to the Google Colaboratory Jupyter Notebook allows access to the entire Master Thesis algorithmic computing and analysis part.
+This link to the Google Colaboratory Jupyter Notebook allows access to the entire Master Thesis algorithmic computing and analysis implementations.
 You will find on it the following structure of elements covered in the thesis.

 Environment